lucia-auth/lucia/documentation-v3/src/pages/guides/validate-session-cookies/nextjs-app.md

 Make sure to delete the session cookie if it's invalid and create a new session cookie when the expiration gets extended, which is indicated by `Session.fresh`.

-Since Next.js do not implement CSRF protection for API routes, **CSRF protection must be implemented for non-GET requests**, including POST requests, if you're dealing with forms.
-This can be easily done by comparing the `Origin` and `Host` header.
-You may want to add the CSRF protection inside middleware.

-If you're only using server actions, you can remove the CSRF check.

 ```ts
 import { lucia } from "@/utils/auth";
 import { cookies, headers } from "next/headers";